-Description: Southeast Missouri State University is seeking to purchase simulation equipment and supplies for its Nursing Department.
+Description: Southeast Missouri State University is seeking to purchase a proprietary system called ZeeMee for the Admissions Department.

 - Vendors doing business with Southeast Missouri State University must ensure a W-9 form is on file with Southeast's Accounts Payable office.
 Please send the completed form to Accounts Payable, Southeast Missouri State University, One University Plaza MS 3250, Cape Girardeau, MO, 63701.
 Failure to provide the form in a timely manner may result in partial payment being withheld.
 Questions may be directed to Accounts Payable at (573) 651-2055.

 - The University does not pay state or federal taxes unless otherwise required under law or regulation.
 The University's Missouri sales tax exemption number is 10124128.

 - Each invoice submitted must reference the purchase order number and must be itemized in accordance with items listed on the purchase order.
 Failure to comply with this requirement may delay the processing of invoices for payment.

 - The University assumes no obligation for equipment, supplies, and/or services shipped or provided in excess of the quantity ordered.
 Any unauthorized quantity is subject to the University's rejection and shall be returned at the contractor's expense.

 - Payment for all equipment, supplies, and/or services required herein shall be made in arrears.
 The University shall not make any advance deposits.

 - All invoices for equipment, supplies, and /or services purchased by Southeast Missouri State University shall be processed on a Net 30 basis unless otherwise indicated and will be subject to late payment charges as provided in Section 34.055 RSMo.

 - Time is of the essence.
 Deliveries must be made no later than the time stated on the purchase order or within a reasonable period of time if a specific time is not stated.